 For professional athletes or athletes racing Kona, this would be different, but for most of us, consistency is key to long term success, health and fitness.

-What are some of the key aspects to consider when building a running training plan?
+What Should You consider when building a running training plan?

 I suggest that you look at your normal week.
 For example, what days are best for a long run?
 Place that in your week then take the next day off.
 The day after your off day you will be rested, so that can be a harder or interval day.